Storm (Marvel Comics): 1980s: Punk look and loss of powers

-1990s
+1990s: Leadership of Gold team

 In October 1991, the X-Men franchise was re-launched, centering on the new eponymous X-Men comic.
+The team was split in two; X-Men depicts the Blue team led by her colleague Cyclops and the continuing legacy series Uncanny X-Men portrays the Gold team.
+Led by Storm, the Gold team also comprises Colossus, Warren Worthington III, Iceman, and Jean Grey.
+In early issues of this run, Storm and the Gold Team confront the Hellfire Club and meet Bishop, a traveler from a possible future.
+The writing for this period of Uncanny X-Men was originally a collaboration between Whilce Portacio and John Byrne.

-Claremont wrote Storm as the leader of the X-Men's Gold Team.
-The other team, Blue, was led by her colleague Cyclops, the X-Man she once succeeded as the leader.
-In the sister title Uncanny X-Men, now under Scott Lobdell, Lobdell continued on the romance between Storm and Forge, which culminated in Forge's proposal to wed in 1992.
-Storm's slight hesitation, however, is misinterpreted by Forge, who then rescinds his offer before it can be accepted.
+In later issues of Uncanny X-Men, now written by Scott Lobdell, Storm's relationship with Forge continues and culminates in Forge's proposal of marriage in 1992.
+Forge misinterprets Storm's slight hesitation, and he then rescinds his offer before it can be accepted.
 Lobdell waited until November 1993 before he wrote a reconciliation between the deeply pained Storm and Forge.
+John Romita Jr. provided most of the drawing for the series in 1993.
+There were multiple crossovers among the various X-Men comic series in this period that featured Storm as one character among others, such as X-Cutioner's Song, Fatal Attractions, and Phalanx Covenant.
+In 1994, Joe Madureira took over as the main penciler of Uncanny X-Men.

-In 1995, Lobdell continued an arc again pitting the X-Men against the Morlocks.
+In 1995, all of the X-Men titles were temporarily replaced by an alternate reality storyline called Age of Apocalypse.
+Storm was a relatively minor character in this new reality.
+When the original series were restored, Lobdell continued an arc again pitting the X-Men against the Morlocks.
 As Claremont did with Callisto in 1983, Lobdell has Storm ending the battle by wounding her opponent in the heart.
 Here, Storm rips out one heart of the two-hearted Morlock girl Marrow, which has a bomb affixed to it.
-In February 1996, Storm got her first miniseries, the eponymous Storm.
-In the first arc of the series, Warren Ellis writes a story in which Storm is sucked into an alternate dimension and pitted against villain Mikhail Rasputin.
+In February 1996, Storm appeared in her first miniseries, the eponymous Storm.
+Warren Ellis wrote this series, in which Storm is sucked into an alternate dimension and pitted against villain Mikhail Rasputin.